boomlinde/ymacid/README.md

 Prerequisites:

 1. Unix-like operating system
-2. dosbox
+2.  dosbox (in \$PATH)
-3. unix2dos
+3.  unix2dos (in \$PATH)
 4. Turbo C 2.01
-5. GNU make
+5. GNU make (in \$PATH)

 Launch dosbox and install Turbo C in the `dos` directory.
-When you are done, the folder `dos/TC` should exist.
+When you are done, the folder `dos/tc` should exist.
 Run GNU make in `$GITROOT`.

 `build/YMACID.EXE` should appear.

 Configuration
 -------------

 The program optionally uses a configuration file, YMACID.CFG.
 It consists of whitespace delineated key and value pairs.
 For now:

-* port: the address of the OPL port
+-   port: the address of the OPL port
-* theme: the color theme to use, currently either "data" or "acid"
+-   theme: the color theme to use, currently either "data" or "acid"
+-   opl3: either 1 or 0.
+Enables OPL3 waveforms and optional splitting.
+-   split: eiter 1 or 0.
+When set to 1, drums will pass through one channel and bass through the other
+-   clock: either "int" or "pit" for now. "pit" mode uses the PC speaker timer as a clock source.
+This is very accurate, but does not work in DOSBox. "int" mode uses interrupt 0x15, function 0x8300 to setup delayed events at microsecond intervals.
+This works in DOSBox but is less accurate. "int" accuracy may depend on the motherboard chipset.

 Example configuration:

     port 0x220
     theme data
+    opl3 0
+    split 0
+    clock pit

 That is also the default configuration if there is no configuration file.

 Compatibility notes
 -------------------

-The program may not run correctly in Windows 95 and will not run correctly in dosbox.
+The program may not run correctly in Windows 95 and will not run correctly in dosbox using the PIT clock.
 It has been used successfully with Windows 98, and Windows 95 in DOS mode.
-It should work with an OPL2, but has only been tested with OPL3.
+It should work with an OPL2, but has only been tested with OPL3 in OPL2 compatibility mode.